Beyond Uncertainty Quantification: Learning Uncertainty for Trust-Informed Neural Network Decisions - A Case Study in COVID-19 Classification: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} COVID-19 pandemic affected numerous countries, leading to millions of cases and fatalities worldwide.
 Detecting and diagnosing COVID-19 at an early stage proved to be crucial in controlling its spread \cite{jin2020development}.
 Rapid diagnosis facilitated timely medical intervention and recovery.
 Alongside polymerase chain reaction (PCR) tests, chest radiography (X-rays) and computed tomography (CT) scans were employed as key diagnostic tools.
 Due to the limited availability of PCR tests in many regions, medical imaging emerged as a primary method for diagnosing COVID-19 \cite{jin2020development}.
 As a standard procedure, these images required manual analysis by clinical experts.
 However, the ongoing shortage of healthcare professionals, especially in developing nations and smaller hospitals, made quick diagnosis challenging and exacerbated the workload on existing experts.
-At this moment, the advantages of AI became more obvious in healthcare.
+At this moment, the advantages of AI and machine-learning (ML) became more obvious in healthcare.

 However, it appears that no AI-based healthcare tools have been officially incorporated into clinical guidelines as a standard part of medical practice \cite{burger2024unmet}.
-A critical factor that hinders AI acceptance and adoption among both healthcare professionals and patients is the lack of \textit{trust} in the decisions made by AI systems \cite{cheng2022promoting}.
+A critical factor that hinders AI acceptance and adoption among both healthcare professionals and patients is the lack of trust in the decisions made by AI/ML systems \cite{cheng2022promoting}.

 Numerous studies have investigated the underlying factors contributing to the persistent challenge of establishing trust in AI within the healthcare domain, and several key factors have been identified \cite{cheng2022promoting}.
 One major factor contributing to the lack of trust in AI systems is their inconsistent performance across different clinical settings \cite{fehr2024trustworthy}.
-This inconsistent performance can be interpreted as uncertainty in machine learning (ML) and AI predictions.
+One factor that can cause variations or inconsistencies in a model’s performance across different conditions is the model’s uncertainty.